 I do have one really good friend but recently she wasn’t at school and I felt very lonely.
 It’s like people stare at me when I walk into the classroom without her and I know there are a few girls who laugh at me.
 They tease me because I don’t have a boyfriend and I like different things to them.
 I’m not really into make up or fashion.
 I like reading and drawing.
 I don’t often want to go to school because I worry that if my friend isn’t there, I will have nobody.

 I am quite shy and I wonder if this is why people don’t like me because I’m boring and no fun to be with.
 Is there anything I can do to get people to like me?

 Watch the video below and find out what happened in this week’s episode of Dear Smiley!

 Useful Links Mentioned in this Episode

-Learn How to Feel Good on the Inside (and not rely on other people’s approval) or come and join my free Summer Club and get 10 days of free creative and fun Smiley coaching tools so you can feel amazing about yourself
+Learn How to Feel Good on the Inside (and not rely on other people’s approval) with this online learning pack.
+Lots of Smiley creative coaching and fun so you can feel amazing about yourself

 Learn how to zip up your energy to protect yourself from other people’s hurtful words and behaviour.

 Read my blog post 5 Simple Ways to Help Your Child Like What She Sees in the Mirror